Bayesian statistical framework for identifying strongly lensed gravitational-wave signals: Introduction

 \section{Introduction}

-As gravitational waves propagate through the Universe to the Earth, they can be deflected, or \emph{lensed}, by intervening matters such as galaxies or galaxy clusters acting as gravitational lenses, just like electromagnetic waves.
-For visible light coming from a distant background source, in the case of \emph{strong lensing} where the deflection is sufficiently large, multiple images of the source will be formed that are close to each other, typically separated by only several arcseconds and distorted compared to the unlensed image \cite{Schneider}.
-For transients, the time variation of the images are correlated and \emph{delayed}, where the time delays range from days to months \cite{Schneider}.
-For transient \gls{GW} signals, such as those emitted from coalescences of compact binary systems, multiple images refer to multiple \gls{GW} triggers registered at different times by \gls{GW} detectors.\footnote{We use the term image and signal interchangeably.} For an in-depth review on strong lensing of explosive transients across the spectrum, see for example Ref.~\cite{Oguri:2019fix}.
+As gravitational waves propagate through the Universe to the Earth, they can be deflected, or lensed, by intervening matters such as galaxies or galaxy clusters acting as gravitational lenses, just like electromagnetic waves.
+For visible light coming from a distant background source, in the case of strong lensing where the deflection is sufficiently large, multiple images of the source will be formed that are close to each other, typically separated by only several arcseconds and distorted compared to the unlensed image \cite{Schneider}.
+For transients, the time variation of the images are correlated and delayed, where the time delays range from days to months \cite{Schneider}.
+For transient \gls{GW} signals, such as those emitted from coalescences of compact binary systems, multiple images refer to multiple \gls{GW} triggers registered at different times by \gls{GW} detectors.\footnote{We use the term image and signal interchangeably.} For an in-depth review on strong lensing of explosive transients across the \gls{EM} and the \gls{GW} spectra, see for example Ref.~\cite{Oguri:2019fix}.

-To investigate the effects of strong lensing to a \gls{GW} signal, we first briefly describe how the observed GW strain $h(t)$ depends on some parameters $\bm{\eventparam}$ when the signal is not affected by strong lensing.
-The \gls{GW} strain observed by a laser-interferometric GW detector is given by
+To investigate the effects of strong lensing on a \gls{GW} signal, we first briefly describe how the observed GW strain $h(t)$ depends on some parameters $\bm{\eventparam}$ when the signal is not affected by strong lensing.\footnote{Here we use $\bm{\eventparam}$ as a placeholder to denote any generic set of parameters, which can consist of different parameters in different contexts.} The \gls{GW} strain observed by a laser-interferometric GW detector is given by